MakeRedundant/README_Generator/ReadMe.md

 ![Alt Text] ((![Alt Text] (./assets/gif/ReadNe Generator.gif)))

 ## License
-This project is license under MIT
+This project is license under MIT9

 ## Contributing
 Users can contribute suggestions and other helpful additions to the project